Interview Questions

 a) Process activities, plans, standards are defined.

-b) Software Life Cycles, Development Environment, Methods, Tools are defined,
+b) Software Life Cycles, Development Environment, Methods,

 c) Transition criteria between processes are established.